 - Halo's Forerunner Saga, which takes place 100,000 years ago, uses this trope heavily.
 Several real human subspecies, including Denisovans and Homo floresiensis (Florians) are present, coexisting with "Chamanune" (Homo Sapiens) daily.
 They are easily identifiable from Sapiens (Florians have no chin, big eyes, fur on their faces, and live for hundreds of years; Denisovans have square heads, "spare" bodies, and lots of reddish facial hair), with their own unique traits, customs, and cultures.
 Others are seen, and some others are named, but not featured prominently.

 - One minor character in Primordium, Mara, is a Gigantopithecus.
-Not technically human, but she shows some sentient thought.
+Not technically human, but she's definitely sentient; she's the one who tells Riser (who's the only one who can understand her) to have everyone call her Mara.

 - The Hylians in The Legend of Zelda are a human subrace distinguished by their capacity for magic and their Pointy Ears.
-It's rumored that they're descended from the gods themselves, which is proved to be partially true in The Legend of Zelda: Skyward Sword - they're the Lesser Goddess Hylia's chosen people, and the royal family is directly descended from Hylia's human reincarnation.
+It's rumored that they're descended from the gods themselves, which is proved to be partially true in Skyward Sword - they're the Lesser Goddess Hylia's chosen people, and the royal family is directly descended from Hylia's human reincarnation.

 - Sins of a Solar Empire has the Advent, post-humans that are very, VERY angry about their expulsion by the rest of the humans.